diBernardoGroup/Network-model-of-the-COVID-19/README.md

 **REPOSITORY ORGANIZATION**

 The repository is organized as follows:
-1. The scripts related to the network model are in located in the folder 'Code';
-2. The folder 'Figures' contains the .fig files of the plots showed in the paper as well as two functions to extract final data from them;
+1. The folder 'Figures' contains the .fig files of the plots showed in the paper as well as two functions to extract final data from them;
+2. The folder 'Input Data' contains all the the data collected and their source to conduct the numerical campaign.
 3. The folders 'National_Identification' and 'Regional_Identification' contain the scripts for the regional and national identification procedures;
 4. Both the above identification folders contain a .txt that can be used to read the data off-line (read_national_data and read_regional_data provide the option to also read the latest data from 'Protezione Civile' github repository-see the corresponding files for more details);
 5. Both the above identification folders contain a .mat that can be used to run directly the stage3.m (this .mat file is generated as an output from stage2.m therefore it is not needed if one wants to run the identification from stage1.m).
+6. The scripts related to the network model are in located in the folder 'Simulator';

-The folder 'Code' already contains the parameters from the paper to simulate the network model.
+The folder 'Simulator' already contains the parameters from the paper to simulate the network model.
 If one wants to re-run the identification with more updated parameters one should first launch the identification procedure.
 In particular, after running the identification procedure as described in the identification section, one should manually format the data as in the example file 'Parameters_Italy_ph2.mat' (check section CUSTOMIZED SCENARIOS' for more info).

 **READ ME CONTENTS ORGANIZATION**